Boolean algebra: Representable Boolean algebras

 Although every concrete Boolean algebra is a Boolean algebra, not every Boolean algebra need be concrete.
 Let n be a square-free positive integer, one not divisible by the square of an integer, for example 30 but not 12.
 The operations of greatest common divisor, least common multiple, and division into n (that is, ¬x = n/x), can be shown to satisfy all the Boolean laws when their arguments range over the positive divisors of n.
 Hence those divisors form a Boolean algebra.
 These divisors are not subsets of a set, making the divisors of n a Boolean algebra that is not concrete according to our definitions.

-However, if we represent each divisor of n by the set of its prime factors, we find that this nonconcrete Boolean algebra is isomorphic to the concrete Boolean algebra consisting of all sets of prime factors of n, with union corresponding to least common multiple, intersection to greatest common divisor, and complement to division into n.
-So this example while not technically concrete is at least "morally" concrete via this representation, called an isomorphism.
+However, if each divisor of n is represented by the set of its prime factors, this nonconcrete Boolean algebra is isomorphic to the concrete Boolean algebra consisting of all sets of prime factors of n, with union corresponding to least common multiple, intersection to greatest common divisor, and complement to division into n.
+So this example, while not technically concrete, is at least "morally" concrete via this representation, called an isomorphism.
 This example is an instance of the following notion.